taogen-docs/resources-of-learning/#cs-foundations.md

 Programmer

 - The Pragmatic Programmer: From Journeyman to Master by Andrew Hunt, David Thomas
+- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman (2009) by Dave H. Hoover and Adewale Oshineye
 - The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin
 - Joel on Software by Joel Spolsky
 - Hackers and Painters: Big Ideas from the Computer Age by Paul Graham